CikeZZZ/FileTree/README.md

 # 🌲 FileTree – Generate Directory Tree via Right-Click

 > Instantly generate a clean, tree-structured directory listing by right-clicking on any folder background or desktop—and save it as a text file!
 Automatically switches between Chinese and English, optimized for performance, and requires no dependencies.
-> Right-click to generate a file tree, which is convenient for viewing your project structure and can also be sent to the AI to introduce your project.
+> It can help you conveniently view your project structure, and at the same time, you can send the generated content to the AI to introduce your project.

 ---